 He and three other Ice Boys were leaning against two of the mirrored pillars that dotted the terminal lobby.
-Since they wore mirrorcloth themselves the effect was unsettling—as intended.
+Since they wore mirrorcloth themselves, the effect was unsettling—as intended.
 Not that it took special effects to unsettle me.
 I hadn’t forgotten what Dry Ice had promised to do to me the next time he caught me in the Port.
-It involved the monomolecular-edged blades all the Ice Boys carried and the most sensitive parts of my anatomy.
+It involved the monomolecular forceblades all the Ice Boys carried and the most sensitive parts of my anatomy.
 I hoped Dry Ice didn’t remember as well as I did.

-Flash had one other side effect I hadn’t mentioned to Rain: it could turn even kind and gentle people into dangerous, violent psychopaths—and Dry Ice had never been kind and gentle.
 He showed his teeth.
 “You’ve crashed our orbit for the last time.”
 His flashmates fanned out, surrounding me.
 I looked back at Rain; not a single eye pointed in my direction.
-I tensed, ready to run, though I knew from bitter experience the Ice Boys were faster, but suddenly Dry Ice stopped, and his monoblade whispered back into its sheath.
+I tensed, ready to run, though I knew from bitter experience the Ice Boys were faster—but, suddenly, Dry Ice stopped his advance.
+The hum of his forceblade stopped and the hilt snapped back beneath his sleeve.
 “Hey, it’s smooth, gladeye.
 It’s smooth!”

 “Information’s economic, gladeye.
 Freeware’s a myth.”